-From the vegetation map from Cape Farm mapper (Appendix D), vegetation that would have been present on site include Kogelberg Sandstone Fynbos.
+From the Vegetation map (Appendix D) from Cape Farm mapper, the vegetation that would have been present on the site include Lourensford Alluvium Fynbos.
 According to the National Environmental Management: Biodiversity Act 10 of 2004 (NEMBA), National List of Ecosystems that are threatened and in need of protection, this type of vegetation is classified as critically endangered.
-However, from the site photographs (Appendix C) and Figure 1 above it is clear that site has been completely transformed with grass species visible on site.
+Although, from the site photographs (Appendix C) and Figure 1 above it is clear that site has been completely transformed with kikuyu grass dominating on site.
+The area immediately west and north of the proposed site is characterised by some tall Bluegum trees.

-The Biodiversity overlay map from Cape Farm Mapper (Appendix D) indicate that the proposed site does not fall within any Critical Biodiversity Areas (CBAs) but falls within an Ecological Support Area 2 (ESA2).
-There areas are not essential for meeting biodiversity targets, but play a role in supporting the functioning of CBA.
+The Biodiversity overlay map from Cape Farm Mapper (Appendix D) indicate that the proposed site does not fall within any Critical Biodiversity Areas (CBAs) or Ecological Support Areas (ESAs).